 The ankle is a common location for breaks in children.
 The ankle joint is made up of three bones: the tibia (shin bone), the fibula (smaller bone on the outside of the leg), and the talus (bone beneath the shin bone).
 The talus is rarely broken in children, whereas the tibia and fibula are frequently injured.
-A broken ankle can occur after a fall or twisting injury.
-Some signs of a possible broken ankle include: swelling, pain, inability to walk on the leg, deformity of the lower leg.
+A fall or severe twist may lead to a fracture in one or more of these three bones.
+It is also possible that the ligaments that support the bones of the ankle may be injured in a fall or other accident.
+The objective in diagnosing and treating a fractured ankle is to restore comfort and structural integrity.

 Ankle Fracture Symptoms

 The first and primary indication of an ankle fracture is noticeable pain occurring after a fall or other injury.
 The ankle may feel tender to the touch, and incapable of supporting weight as it could before the injury.
 A short time after an ankle fracture, swelling and bruising may be noticed.
 Severe fractures may present obvious physical deformity.

 In order to determine the appropriate treatment plan for an ankle fracture, one or more diagnostic tests may be performed.
 This may include:

 - X-rays.
 This basic imaging test is commonly performed to observe the position and condition of the bones in the ankle.
 An x-ray will show us whether there is a clear break, and the extent of that injury.
 We may also be able to observe space in between the affected bones, as well as the number of areas in the bone or bones that have been broken.
 Sometimes, x-rays are conducted when slight pressure is placed on the ankle.
 This is referred to as a stress test.

 - CT scan, or computed tomography.
 This diagnostic screening may provide greater detail of the ankle bones and joint, including cartilage, ligaments, and other soft tissue.